Gaokao: Regional discrimination

-The regional discrimination can be proved by the disparities between ratios of a province's enrollment of students to the total number of candidate students of the province.
-In 2010, the acceptance rates for students from Beijing, Shanghai, Shandong and Henan who applied for universities of the first-ranking category were 20.1%, 18%, 7.1% and 3.5% respectively.
-High acceptance rates are likely to appear in the most and least developed cities and provinces, such as Beijing, Shanghai or Qinghai.
-In contrast, acceptance rates remain relatively equal among provinces of the average developmental level.

 In recent years, varied admission standards have led some families to relocate for the sole purpose of advancing their children's chances of entering university.

 In addition, regional discrimination is not only restricted to the ratio for admission.
 This is best illustrated with an example of the Hubei Province, where students' exam scores have been higher than other provinces for a long time.
 A score for a Hubei student to just reach the admission cut-off line for a key university may be enough for a student from another province to be admitted by a much better university, and even enough for a Beijing student to be admitted by top universities like Tsinghua University and Peking University.

 Some local students in Hong Kong complained that it was unfair that the increasing intake of Mainland students who have performed at a high level in this examination increases the admission grades of universities, making it harder for local students to get admission.
 In 2010, more than 5,000 out of the 17,000 students who achieved the minimum university entry requirement were not offered places in any degree courses in the UGC-funded universities.